northeastern-rc/rc-public-documentation/docs/source/04_software/03_matlab.md

 folder is where you'll save your job data.

 1. Go to your /scratch directory: `cd /scratch/<yourusername>` where `<yourusername>` is your NU username
-2. Make a new folder.
+1. Make a new folder.
 We suggest calling it *matlab-metadata*: `mkdir matlab-metadata`

 **To start MATLAB and add a Cluster Profile, do the following:**

 1. Go to <http://ood.discovery.neu.edu>.
 If prompted, sign in with your Discovery username and password.
-2. Click **Interactive Apps**, and select **MATLAB**.
+1. Click **Interactive Apps**, and select **MATLAB**.
-3. Select **MATLAB version 2020a**, and keep the default time of 1 hour and default memory of 2GB.
+1. Select **MATLAB version 2020a**, and keep the default time of 1 hour and default memory of 2GB.
 Click **Launch**.
-4. If necessary, adjust the **Compression** and **Image Quality**, and then click **Launch MATLAB**.
+1. If necessary, adjust the **Compression** and **Image Quality**, and then click **Launch MATLAB**.
-5. On the MATLAB Home tab, in the **Environment** section, select **Parallel**, then click **Create and Manage Clusters**.
+1. On the MATLAB Home tab, in the **Environment** section, select **Parallel**, then click **Create and Manage Clusters**.
 This opens the Cluster Profile Manager window.
-6. On the Cluster Profile Manager window, select **Add Cluster Profile**, then click **Slurm**.
+1. On the Cluster Profile Manager window, select **Add Cluster Profile**, then click **Slurm**.
 If prompted, click **OK** to the notice about needing Parallel Server.
-7. Double click the new profile name in the Cluster Profile column, and type a name such as **TestProfile**.
+1. Double click the new profile name in the Cluster Profile column, and type a name such as **TestProfile**.
 Press **Enter** to save the change.
-8. Select **Edit** in the **Manage Profile** section.
+1. Select **Edit** in the **Manage Profile** section.
 This lets you edit the options on the **Properties** tab.
 For this walkthrough, make the following edits:

-> 1. In the **Folder where job data is stored on the client** option, type `/scratch/<yourusername>/matlab-metadata` (this is the directory that you created in the first procedure above).
+   1. In the **Folder where job data is stored on the client** option, type `/scratch/<yourusername>/matlab-metadata` (this is the directory that you created in the first procedure above).
-> 2. In the **Number of workers available to cluster** option, type a number between between 1 and 10.
+   1. In the **Number of workers available to cluster** option, type a number between between 1 and 10.
 This field is the number of MPI processes you intend to run.
 This corresponds to the `--ntasks` Slurm option.
 The maximum is 128 per job; however, for this task, we recommend keeping it lower and use threading inside the nodes.
 The number you set here will be the default maximum for the job.
 You can set it for less than or equal to this number in the MATLAB Command Window when submitting your job.
-> 3. In the **Number of computational threads to use on each worker** option, type a number between 1 and 10.
+   1. In the **Number of computational threads to use on each worker** option, type a number between 1 and 10.
 This field represents the number of threads that each worker will possess.
 This corresponds to `cpus-per-task` in Slurm.
 Do not exceed the number of available cores on the node.

 9. When you have finished editing your properties, click **Done**.

-10\.
-(Optional) If you want to validate your setup, click the **Validation** tab (next to the Properties tab).
-Ensure all of the stages are checked, then click the **Validate** button at the bottom of the page.
+1. (Optional) If you want to validate your setup, click the **Validation** tab (next to the Properties tab).
+Ensure all the stages are checked, then click the **Validate** button at the bottom of the page.

 This will check the properties of your profile.
 You might need to wait a minute or two for this to complete.

 :::{caution}